Piano Lessons FAQs Marbella

 What technology do I need for online piano lessons?

-ABRSM (Associated Board of the Royal Schools of Music) is an international music examination board that offers graded music exams across a wide range of instruments, including piano.
+ABRSM (Associated Board of the Royal Schools of Music) is an international music examination board offering graded exams in practical performance and music theory.

 ABRSM piano exams are structured into Grades 1 to 8 and are commonly used worldwide as a standard framework for assessing musical progress.
 Students may choose to take the exams formally or use the syllabus as a structured reference for their musical development.

-For detailed information about ABRSM piano lessons and exam preparation, see the ABRSM Piano Lessons page.
+For detailed information about ABRSM piano lessons and exam preparation, see the ABRSM Piano Lessons in Marbella page.

 What is Music Theory?